vrodriguezf/mlr/doc/knitted/tutorial/benchmark_experiments.md

 ## Merge to a benchmark experiment
 res = bench.exp(tasks = task, learners = learners, resampling = rdesc)

-## Which variables have been selected (in the outer resampling steps)?
+## Which features have been selected (in the outer resampling steps)?
 res["sel.var", learner = "classif.lda"]
 ```